You're the Voice: Track listing

 Thompson has continued singing the song live in concert, e.g. with Mandoki Soulmates as recorded on the live album BudaBest as well as recording several more studio versions, e.g. with Mads Eriksen on the album Rediscovery.
-The original demo by Andy Qunta and Chris Thompson appeared on the deluxe reissue of Qunta's album Legend in a Loungeroom.
+The original demo by Qunta and Thompson appeared on the deluxe reissue of Qunta's album Legend in a Loungeroom.

+Other cover versions

+Rebecca St. James

+On her debut album "God" in 1996 it is featured as the second track.

 Planet Rock Allstars

 In November 2019, a single in support of the mental health charity MIND was curated by Planet Rock DJ Wyatt Wendels in conjunction with a 2000-mile charity cycle ride The Road to Rockstock.
 The limited release CD was then made available from the ride's support vehicle, during late November/early December.
-The CD features three versions, the main version featuring many well-known rock artists including Alice Cooper, Joe Elliott, Lzzy Hale, Justin Hawkins, Doug Aldrich, Phil Campbell, Bruce Dickinson and Dan Reed.
+The CD features three versions, the main version featuring many rock artists including Alice Cooper, Joe Elliott, Justin Hawkins, Bruce Dickinson and Dan Reed.
 The other versions include the original backing track with Toby Jepson on vocals, and a version with vocals by Joe Elliott.
-The song will be available as a digital download on 6 December 2019.
+The song was released as a digital download on 6 December 2019.

-Sampling

-Farnham's vocals are sampled in a UK hardcore track "You're the Voice" by the artist Waxman, released by record label Raving Mad in 1996 as the A-side of a 12" Vinyl record.